*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 As the medical expenses have increased drastically, one single hospitalisation is enough to wipe out all your life's savings.
 It will leave you stunned to find out how these small expenses ruin you financially.
 With a health plan, you can bear these costs to some extent.
 The reason you need a health plan is quite evident, once you consider the following:

-In this article, we will take you through a few tips to consider while choosing a health insurance plan:
+In this article, we will take you through a few tips to consider while choosing any types of health insurance plan:

 Always go for the plan that offers maximum health coverage and maximum amount for the treatment.
 With medical inflation, health care expenses are going up drastically and therefore, you’ll need a sufficient amount to deal with the inflation.
 For instance, a simple heart surgery costs around 4-5 lakh and for a middle-class family this amount is quite huge and it matters a lot if a medical policy covers this amount.